-Fig.19 Spectrum of roll motion, γ1=30 deg, γ2=90 deg, Sea State B
+Fig.20 Spectrum of roll motion, γ1=30 deg, γ2=90 deg, Sea State B

-Fault type 1 is connected with more roll responses compared with fault type 0 and 3 (Fig.19) only if the blade azimuth γ1 is other than 60 deg.
+Fault type 1 is connected with larger roll responses compared with fault type 0 and 3 if the blade azimuth γ1 is other than 60 deg (Fig.20).
 The response of the yaw is very sensitive to the wave direction as well.
 Only when γ1 is other than 60 deg and γ2 is 0 deg will fault type 1 lead to the largest response resonances among the three conditions.